gdcc/python-dvuploader/README.md

   * `mimetype`: Mimetype of the file.
   * `categories`: Optional list of categories to assign to the file.
   * `restrict`: Boolean to indicate that this is a restricted file.
 Defaults to False.
+  * `tabIngest`: Boolean to indicate that the file should be ingested as a tab-separated file.
+Defaults to True.

 In the following example, we upload three files to a Dataverse instance.
 The first file is uploaded to the root directory of the dataset, while the other two files are uploaded to the directory `some/dir`.